Collection Development Policy

 Formats

-The University Libraries seek to purchase resources in the format that will be the most useful to faculty and students.
+The WashU Libraries seek to purchase resources in the format that will be the most useful to faculty and students.

 Gifts and Donations

-University Libraries will be pleased to consider donations of materials that support the current curriculum and research conducted at Washington University.
-For more information, please see the University Libraries’ Gift Policy.
+WashU Libraries will be pleased to consider donations of materials that support the current curriculum and research conducted at WashU.
+For more information, please see the WashU Libraries’ Gift Policy.

-Select the following links to learn more about how you can Support the University Libraries or specifically about Donating to Special Collections.
+Select the following links to learn more about how you can Support the WashU Libraries or specifically about Donating to Special Collections.

 Preservation

-The University Libraries’ Preservation Unit has the responsibility to work from the collection down through strategic programs like emergency preparedness for collections, environmental monitoring, preservation review of brittle materials, and user education.
+The WashU Libraries’ Preservation Unit is responsible for working from the collection down through strategic programs like emergency preparedness for collections, environmental monitoring, preservation review of brittle materials, and user education.
 The Preservation Unit also works from the item up through collections care and book repair, a commercial binding program, and physical processing and labeling of materials.

 Retention

-The University Libraries focus on retaining materials that enhance the relevance of the curricular and research needs of the university.
+The WashU Libraries focus on retaining materials that enhance the relevance of the university’s curricular and research needs.
 We are committed to securing long-term, perpetual access to the print and electronic content on which our patrons depend.

 Scholarly Communications

 Scholarly Communications pertain to the creation, transformation, dissemination, and preservation of knowledge.
 It encompasses both teaching (the promotion and transmission of knowledge) and research (the creation of new knowledge).
-In essence, scholarly communications are at the heart of Washington University’s mission.
+In essence, scholarly communications are at the heart of WashU’s mission.

 Textbooks

-It is the preference of University Libraries not to purchase textbooks.
-In particular subject areas or for specific reasons, however, exceptions can be made.
+WashU Libraries prefer not to purchase textbooks.
+However, exceptions can be made in particular subject areas or for specific reasons.